 Reddington, M. J., 2008.
 The perceptions of e-HR outcomes and line managers: a study in three UK based subsidiaries of global organisations.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 Conducted within the UK-based subsidiaries of three global organizations, this research examines the perceived outcomes experienced by HR managers and line managers associated with the proposed implementation, and actual use, of e-HR.
 The research settings are the UK operations of Cable & Wireless Global, Schlumberger and T-Mobile.
 Both qualitative and quantitative data are used in a multiple case study approach, which leads to the development of a theoretical framework that attempts to illustrate the relationship linking HR strategy with e-HR outcomes.
 These data provide partial support for the model's validity but also show the need for a more dynamic understanding of the links between e-HR variables and the importance of context in explaining differences between line managers' acceptance of e-HR.
 This research attempts to bridge academia and practice; to provide new academic insights into the world of e-HR and to translate this in ways that allow a useful contribution to practice.

 |Item Type:||Thesis (Doctorate)|

 |Additional Information:||A Thesis submitted in partial fulfilment of the requirements of Bournemouth University for the degree of Doctor of Business Administration.
 If you feel this work infringes your copyright please contact the BURO manager.|